geohot/minikeyvalue/README.md

 Even if this code is crap, the on disk format is super simple!
 We rely on a filesystem for blob storage.
 It's like the nginx cache with MD5 hashes choosing the directory and the base64 encoded key as a filename.

+Update: Now less crap.
+Volume server is nginx and Master server is written in Go.

 ### API

 - GET /key